DaleOnRails/Skygear/README.md

 3. Create Show link attached to listing image so user can click img to go to show page!

 4. Install "Friendly ID" Gem to application and configure routes to display as i want!

+5. Assign roles to users with rolify gem (see rails authentication app and canvas!!!)

+**TESTING:**

+1. 'Require' rubocop-rspec for the gem/extension to work with rspec (follow instructions on github homepage)

+2. 'Require' RSpec and cover code with testing

 **---------------------------------------------------**